 - Graduate assistants must be full-time, matriculated students (enrolled in 12+ credit hours) at the start of the appointment period.
 A graduate student who withdraws or reduces enrollment from full-time to part-time status may jeopardize the stipend and tuition scholarship which affects tuition liability.

 - With permission, exceptions may be granted to the full-time status requirement, allowing a graduate assistant to enroll in 9 credit hours if the assistantship is directly related to the educational program, or when the assistantship is housed within their academic department.
-To request a reduced course load, please complete the Graduate Assistant Reduced Course Load Request form and submit it to graduate admissions.
+To request a reduced course load, please complete the Graduate Assistant Reduced Course Load Request form.

 - Continuing students need to communicate with their supervisor about renewing their position.
 Assistantships may be renewed for up to two years after the initial appointment, depending on availability of the position and approval of the assistantship supervisor.